codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 {% endhighlight %}

 The environment variables are:
- * `BUCKET_NAME` the name of the bucket that you created in your cloud provider
+ * `BUCKET_NAME` the name of the bucket that you created in your cloud provider.
- * `CF_STORAGE_INTEGRATION` the name of the cloud integration as was entered in the Codefresh UI in the cloud storage integration page
+ * `CF_STORAGE_INTEGRATION` the name of the cloud integration as was entered in the Codefresh UI in the cloud storage integration page.
- * `REPORT_DIR` the name of the folder that will be uploaded
+ * `REPORT_DIR` the name of the folder that will be uploaded.
- * `REPORT_INDEX_FILE` the name of file that will serve as index file
+ * `REPORT_INDEX_FILE` the name of file that will serve as index file.

 In the example above we define a non-allure report directory and also which file will serve as the index file.
 Here is the result: